mattermost/docs/source/about/mattermost-v10-changelog.md

 #### User Interface (UI)
  - Pre-packaged Calls plugin [v1.2.0](https://github.com/mattermost/mattermost-plugin-calls/releases/tag/v1.2.0).
  - Changed the logic of ``useMilitaryTime`` to ``false`` to default to 12-hour time format unless the user's preference from ``data.Value`` is ``true``.
-When a notification email is sent to a user, the time should now default to the 12-hour format except otherwise stated by the user.
+When a notification email is sent to a user, the time should now default to the 12-hour format unless otherwise stated by the user.
  - A warning is now shown when deleting a post or comment from a remote/shared channel.
  - Bot messages will now properly mention both users when they happen on non-bot Direct Messages.
  - Updated the channel header to hide pinned posts when there aren't any in the channel.